AydenB/mkdocs/docs/user-guide/Accounts Payable.md

 **Step 15**: Use the Work With A/P Options screen to designate various defaults (company, terms, bank and pay date) and A/P related options.
 Refer to Working With A/P Options for additional information.

 **Step 16**: Use the Vendor Maintenance screen to add data concerning recurring payments.
 Refer to [Working With Recurring Invoice Records](#working-with-recurring-invoice-records) for additional information.
->Note: The Special Item application (option 4 of the A/P File Maintenance screen) and Entity application (option 10 of the A/P File Maintenance screen) are no longer used due to system upgrades.
+&gt;Note: The Special Item application (option 4 of the A/P File Maintenance screen) and Entity application (option 10 of the A/P File Maintenance screen) are no longer used due to system upgrades.

-Refer to the [Accounts Payable Quick Reference Guide](<../quick-refrence-guide/Accounts Payable QRG.md>) for an overview of the use of the Accounts Payable System
+Refer to the [Accounts Payable Quick Reference Guide](&lt;../quick-refrence-guide/Accounts Payable QRG.md&gt;) for an overview of the use of the Accounts Payable System

 ## Accounts Payable and General Ledger Account Numbers

-If the DAC [General Ledger](<General Ledger.md>) (G/L) System is used, credit and debit journal entries are created when invoice batches are posted and payments are processed.
+If the DAC [General Ledger](&lt;General Ledger.md&gt;) (G/L) System is used, credit and debit journal entries are created when invoice batches are posted and payments are processed.

 ### Posting invoice batches